 Wisconsin Well Woman Medicaid provides full Medicaid benefits to underinsured or uninsured women ages 35 to 64 who have been screened and diagnosed by WWWP or the FPW, meet all other enrollment requirements, and are in need of treatment for any of the following:

-- Breast cancer.
+- o Breast cancer.

-- Cervical cancer.
+- o Cervical cancer.

-- Precancerous conditions of the cervix.
+- o Precancerous conditions of the cervix.

 Services provided to women who are enrolled in Well Woman Medicaid are reimbursed through Medicaid fee-for-service.